Part 1 – Epic Online Anger Management Class

 Note: If you are trying to view the video on an iPad or mobile phone, please click the link below…

-TO ORDER THE ENTIRE 10-WEEK COURSE: Many people who visit this site are in dire need of a complete anger management course immediately.
+TO ORDER THE ENTIRE 10-WEEK ANGER MANAGEMENT COURSE: Many people who visit this site are in dire need of a complete anger management course immediately.
 If this sounds like you, please take a look at the complete 10-week online anger management course offering now at Full 10-Week Online Anger Management Course.
 You will find ordering information at the bottom of the page.
 This anger management course offers the latest in all aspects of anger management including anger management techniques and tools, stress management techniques, assertiveness training, training in managing anxiety and depression, and the latest in positive psychology exercises to help replace anger with more frequent positive emotions such as passion, interest, happiness and relaxation.
 The anger management course is designed by anger management expert, John Schinnerer, Ph.D., trained at U.C.
 Berkeley.
+Dr. John served as expert consultant for Pixar to help them create their Academy Award-winning movie, Inside Out.

-Here are some fresh comments that just came in this week…
+Here are some recent comments that just came in …

 The more I am moving ahead with your course the more I am astonished with the depth of your work.
 It is helpful for me both personally and professionally.